jnietol/GAMMORA/README.md

 [IUCT-Oncopole](https://www.iuct-oncopole.fr/), Toulouse, France

+These works were made using GAMMORA:

+ - S. Beilla, T. Younes, L. Vieillevigne, M. Bardies, X. Franceries, and L. Simon, Monte-Carlo dose calculation in presence of low-density media: Application to lung SBRT treated during DIBH, Physica Medica 41, 46–52 (2017).

+ - R. Barbeiro, L. Parent, L. Vieillevigne, R. Ferrand, and X. Franceries, Dosimetric performance of continuous EPID imaging in stereotactic treatment conditions, Physica Medica 78, 117–122 (2020)

+ - J. Leste, T. Younes, M. Chauvin, L. Vieillevigne, M. Bardies, X. Franceries, J. Nalis,330and L. Simon, 36 Monte Carlo simulation of absorbed dose distribution for electron beam using GATE/GEANT4, Physica Medica 56, 21 (2018)

+ - A. Delbaere, T. Younes, and L. Vieillevigne, On the conversion from dose-to-medium to dose-to-water in heterogeneous phantoms with Acuros XB and Monte Carlo calculations, Physics in Medicine and Biology 64 (2019).

+ - T. Younes, M. Chauvin, A. Delbaere, J. Labour, V. Fonteny, L. Simon, G. Fares, and L. Vieillevigne, Towards the standardization of the absorbed dose report mode in high energy photon beams, Physics in Medicine & Biology , PMB–110997 (accepted, in press)

 This repository is the stable version of GAMMORA.
 Please read the manual to start (this manual should be improved soon)